Geographically, the Australian grains industry is defined by three broad agroecological regions.

-Encompassing Queensland and northern New South Wales, has generally high inherent soil fertility, although there is increasing evidence that this has been run down over time.
+Encompassing Queensland and New South Wales, has generally high inherent soil fertility, although there is increasing evidence that this has been run down over time.

 It has relatively high seasonal rainfall and production variability compared with the other two regions.
 Both summer and winter crops are important for profit.
 Yield depends, to a significant degree, on conservation of soil moisture from summer-dominant rainfall.
 The Northern Region has the highest diversity of crop production, including maize, sorghum and tropical pulses as well as wheat, barley, winter-growing pulses and oilseeds.

 The Northern Region is the largest source of Australia’s premium hard high-protein wheat for export and domestic use.
 Demand for feed grains from the region’s important livestock industries is a key driver of grain production.

 - Tropical, Sub-Tropical and Temperate Environments